 Most remarkable so far have been the chardonnays from limestone-rich soils which are taut, firm and mineral and very European in style.
 Tabalí's Reserva Especial Sauvignon Blanc from the Talinay vineyard I think is Chile's best, and their syrahs are also very good.
 Maycas del Limarí's pinots are excellent and getting better.

 420km north of Santiago, Limarí is a desert with just 90mm of rain a year and cacti being the predominant vegetation.
 However, it is a cool desert with some of Chile's coldest vineyards.
-A gap in the coastal range to the northwest allows a strong ocean influence up to 35km inland.
-At present there has been a series of dry years and the reservoirs in the Andes are very low.
-In the last couple of years not all wineries have been able to obtain optimum amounts of water.
+A gap in the coastal range to the north-west allows a strong ocean influence up to 35km inland.

 Talinay - Chile's coolest vineyard